-The Health Equity Fellowship program at YSPH is overseen by YSPH’s Office of Public Health Practice in partnership with the Community Alliance for Research and Engagement (CARE) which is jointly run by YSPH and SCSU.
+The Health Equity Fellowship program at YSPH is overseen by YSPH’s Office of Public Health Practice (OPHP) in partnership with the Community Alliance for Research and Engagement (CARE), which is jointly run by YSPH and SCSU.

 “We are following the lead of community agencies and co-developing projects that meet immediate needs in New Haven county,” said Susan Nappi, M.P.H. ’01, the OPHP’s executive director.
 “We ask and we listen.
 Supporting these projects through funding and mentoring is one way to foster equitable partnerships,”